pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-is-platform-engineering.md

 ---
-title: What is platform engineering?
+title: What is Platform Engineering?
+And why developers and companies want it
+allow_long_title: true
 meta_desc: |
     Understand what platform engineering is, along with the main benefits and importance for modern application development.

 type: what-is
-page_title: What is platform engineering?
+page_title: What is Platform Engineering?
+And why developers and companies want it

 customer_logos:
   title: Leading engineering organizations are building with Pulumi